Graylog2/documentation/pages/alerts.rst

 Custom Message
     The message that will be sent to Slack.
 The data described above can be used in this template.

+Message Backlog Limit (optional)
+    Limit the number of backlog messages sent as part of the Slack notification.
+If set to 0, no limit will be enforced.

 User Name (optional)
     User name of the sender in Slack.